aws-samples/aws-iot-core-lorawan/automation/README.md

 **4. Retrieve URIs of CUPS or LNS endpoint**

-Please note that if your LoRaWAN gateway supports the CUPS protocol, it should be sufficient to only configure the CUPS endpoint and your gateway will retrieve the LNS endpoint via the CUPS protocol.
-If your LoRaWAN does not support the CUPS protocol, you should configure the LNS endpoint
+Please note that if your LoRaWAN gateway supports the CUPS protocol, it should be sufficient to only configure the CUPS endpoint and your gateway will retrieve the LNS endpoint using the CUPS protocol.
+If your LoRaWAN does not support the CUPS protocol, you should configure the LNS endpoint.

 To retrieve the CUPS endpoint certificate please run the following command:
 ```shell